aws/aws-app-mesh-examples/walkthroughs/howto-outlier-detection/README.md

 ## Step 1: Setting up Service Mesh with Virtual Gateway.

 Our mesh contains one virtual gateway, `front-vg` and a virtual node `color-node`.
 The virtual gateway `front-vg` routes to a virtual service `color.howto-outlier-detection.local` that is provided by the `color-node`.
 The actual services mirror this setup with a frontend service calling a color service backend.
 There is a single frontend service task and four color service tasks.
-We will send requests through an ALB pointing to the frontend service.
+We will send requests through an ALB pointing to the Virtual Gateway.

 ```bash
 ./mesh.sh up-vg-setup